dora-metrics/pelorus/docs/GettingStarted/Installation.md

 oc get all --namespace pelorus
 ```

 From here, some additional configuration is required in order to deploy other exporters.
-See the [Configuration Guide](Configuration.md) for more information on exporters.
+See the [Pelorus Exporters Configuration Guide](../configuration/PelorusExporters/) for more information on exporters.

 You may also want to enabled other features for the core stack.
-See the [Configuration2 Guide](configuration2.md) to understand those options.
+See the [Pelorus Core Configuration Guide](../configuration/PelorusCore/) to understand those options.

-To understand how to set up an application to Pelorus to watch, see [QuickStart tutorial](Demo.md).
+To understand how to set up an application to Pelorus to watch, see [QuickStart tutorial](../QuickstartTutorial/).

 ### Uninstalling